yoshitha05/yoshitha05/README.md

-- 👋 Hi, I’m @yoshitha05 who loves to learn more from the Internet and a good programmer w/great hobbies.
+- 👋 Hi, I’m a tech wizard who loves exploring the internet, sprinkling a little magic into my learning journey🪄, and also a passionate programmer with awesome hobbies!💁🏻‍♀️
 - 👀 I’m interested in technology🧑‍💻 especially Robotics, innovation, art and photography📸
-- 🌱 I’m currently working on NLP and Gen AI.In addition am proficient in python,java and frontend development.
+- 🌱 I’m currently working on NLP and Gen AI.
+I am also proficient in Python, Java, and front-end development.
 - 📫 How to reach me: yoshithap05@gmail.com
 - ✨ I'ld like to connect with like-minded individuals who share my interests and passions, while also being open to exploring new experiences and diversifying my interests